ShivamTripathi028/rak-chatbot-backend/product-categories/wisgate/rak7289v2/lorawan-network-server-guide.md

 For the complete step-by-step tutorial, refer to the <a href="https://learn.rakwireless.com/hc/en-us/articles/26476191725207-How-To-Add-RAK-WisGate-Edge-Gateway-V2-in-ThingPark-Actility-ThingPark-Guide" target="_blank">How to Add RAK WisGate Edge Gateway V2 in ThingPark - Actility ThingPark Guide</a>.

 ## Chirp Network

 <a href="https://chirpwireless.io/" target="_blank">Chirp Wireless</a> is a leading global wireless network provider, offering reliable and extensive IoT connectivity solutions for outdoor and indoor use.
 Chirp's main objective is to simplify IoT deployments for its clients.

-By providing multiple connectivity options, including 2.4 GHz LoRa, and offering white-label business-specific modules, Chirp eliminates the need for multiple networks, platforms, and billing systems.
+By providing multiple connectivity options, including 2.4&nbsp;GHz LoRa, and offering white-label business-specific modules, Chirp eliminates the need for multiple networks, platforms, and billing systems.
 Chirp offers its visualization platform, empowering clients to effortlessly implement IoT devices and visualize data with a simple click.

 In this guide, you will learn how to connect a WisGate Edge V2 gateway to the LNS solution provided by Chirp Wireless.